darkoradovic/pokedex-pokeAPI/README.md

 ## 💻 Project Features

+- Firebase register/login
+- Save favorite pokemons to your list
 - Option to search pokemon by name or ID
 - Filter pokemons by type
 - Pagination